-This Conflict Minerals Report ("CMR") for MICROSOFT CORPORATION ("Microsoft") is filed with the United States Securities and Exchange Commission (SEC) as an exhibit to Microsoft's Form SD pursuant to Rule 13p-1 under the Securities Exchange Act of 1934, as amended, (the "Rule") for the 2023 Reporting Year ("RY") (January 1, 2023-December 31, 2023).
+This Conflict Minerals Report ("CMR") for MICROSOFT CORPORATION ("Microsoft") is filed with the United States Securities and Exchange Commission (SEC) as an exhibit to Microsoft's Form SD pursuant to Rule 13p-1 under the Securities Exchange Act of 1934, as amended, (the "Rule") for the 2024 Reporting Year ("RY") (January 1, 2024-December 31, 2024).
 The CMR covers all Microsoft majority-owned subsidiaries and variable interest entities that are subject to the Rule.
-During the 2023 Reporting Year, covered devices included the Surface line of computers, tablets, and accessories; Xbox gaming consoles and accessories; and the HoloLens mixed reality device.
+During the 2024 Reporting Year, covered devices included the Surface line of computers, tablets, and accessories; Xbox gaming consoles, accessories, and select merchandise manufactured or contracted to manufacture by Microsoft; the HoloLens mixed reality device; and Nuance dictation devices.